 - Stairs: Check every staircase in the home to see if they are secure and don’t have significant give when they are walked on.
 Check security of railings and spindles.

-- Lights: Test every switch in the home.
+- Lights, Fans and Fixtures: Test every switch in the home.
 If one doesn’t seem to work, make sure it’s not just a burned out lightbulb.